We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 Our road was a very busy country highway where people drove past at 50 miles an hour.

-Now, even though I am living in a very different context, I still have the deeply ingrained idea that playing in the road is equivalent to the death penalty.
+Now, even though I am living in a very different context, I still have the deeply ingrained idea that playing near the road is equivalent to the death penalty.
 To avoid it, I usually force my son to play alone in our postage stamp back yard while the rest of the neighbor kids (mainly African American) run and scream out front while their parents sit nearby and chat.

 When my son began telling me black and brown people were bad and yucky, I immediately began blaming school, even though his school is very diverse.
 It wasn’t until recently that I was forced to reflect on how my own actions had possibly contributed to that idea.